Photos

 J.E.W."

-David married third Mildred Meriwether Gilmer on or after March 8, 1838 in Christian Co., Kentucky 19.
+David married third Mildred Meriwether Gilmer on March 13, 1838 29 in Christian Co., Kentucky.
+(Their marriage bond was issued on March 8, 1838 in Christian Co., Kentucky 19).
 She was born in 1805 in Georgia 3.
-She died on November 2, 1843 in Christian Co., Kentucky 2.
+She died on November 2, 1843 in Christian Co., Kentucky 2,29.
 She is buried in the Flat Lick Cemetery, near Herndon, Christian Co., Kentucky.

 Mildred was the daughter of Nicholas Meriwether Gilmer and Amelia Gatewood Clark of Oglethorpe Co., Georgia and later Christian Co., Kentucky.
 A few months after her marriage, Mildred's step-daughter Elizabeth Parrish married her brother Micajah Gilmer.